Code-Institute-Submissions/overlay-test/README.md

 * For the buttons and links (styled as buttons)  I have changed the opacity on hover.
 This is to show the user that the button can be clicked.

-* I have used changed the colour of the text for the links in the main text to a pink colour, on hover the word gets darker.
-Again this lets the user know the link can be clicked.
+* I have used changed the colour of the text for the links in the main text to a dark pink colour, on hover the word goes blue  This lets the user know the link can be clicked.

 * In the test each word is contained within a span, this then changes when the word is hovered over after the test has run.
 When the test is live or not running you can not click on the word.
 This is so the user doesn't get confused whilst taking the test.